 There are four stages of emphysema in both the ATS and GOLD systems.
-In both of these systems, the stages of emphysema are known as mild, moderate, severe, and very severe.
+In both of these systems, the stages are mild, moderate, severe, and very severe.
 All are characterized by progressively worsening lung obstruction, as determined by lung function testing.
-The GOLD system also incorporates a patient’s symptoms into the stages of emphysema.
+The GOLD system also incorporates a patient’s symptoms into each stage.
 For example, mild emphysema, which corresponds to slight limitation of lung airflow, may also include a chronic cough, according to the GOLD system.

 Patients with emphysema are often monitored for the stage of the disease that they are in.
-This is because the stages of emphysema can help determine what treatments are needed and show how a person's condition is progressing.
+This is because assessing each stage can help determine what treatments are needed and show how a person's condition is progressing.
 For mild stage emphysema, lifestyle changes such as quitting smoking and avoiding air pollution are generally recommended.
-When a person moves to a higher stage of emphysema, it usually indicates to health-care providers that lung damage is getting worse and that more aggressive treatment, such as the addition of medications, may be needed.
-For the most severe stages of emphysema, surgery may be recommended to remove damaged lung tissue that is severely obstructing lung airflow.
+When a person moves to a higher stage, it usually indicates to health-care providers that lung damage is getting worse and that more aggressive treatment, such as the addition of medications, may be needed.
+For the most severe emphysema, surgery may be recommended to remove damaged lung tissue that is severely obstructing lung airflow.